stonepros/stone/doc/stonefs/scrub.rst

 .. warning::

-   CephFS forward scrubs are started and manipulated on rank 0.
+   StoneFS forward scrubs are started and manipulated on rank 0.
 All scrub commands must be directed at rank 0.

 Initiate File System Scrub